top of page

 Hemp Hype: Is the Future of Erosion Control Really Made of Hemp?

-Erosion and sediment control continues to evolve, as new materials and ideas enter the industry.
+Erosion and sediment control is evolving.
+New materials and ideas are constantly entering the industry.
 Each promises better performance, improved sustainability, or a reduced environmental footprint.

 Hemp is the latest fiber generating buzz, and for good reason.
 With hemp cultivation expanding across North America and growing interest in renewable materials, many professionals are beginning to ask: